coleifer/huey/docs/recipes.rst

 jump the line", priorities give you that with one queue and no extra processes.
 Separate queues earn their keep when you want:

-* Different concurrency or worker-type per class of task -- e.g.
+* Different concurrency or worker-type per class of task, e.g.
   ``-k process`` for CPU-bound work and ``-k greenlet -w 50`` for IO-bound work.
-* Isolation -- a flood of cheap tasks must never be able to starve your critical tasks of workers.
+* Isolation, where a flood of cheap tasks must never be able to starve your critical tasks of workers.
-* Per-machine routing -- certain tasks should only run on certain hosts.
+* Per-machine routing, where certain tasks should only run on certain hosts.

 To run multiple queues, declare multiple instances.
 A dedicated module keeps imports clean, and the instances can share a connection pool: